Realiserad/fish-ai/README.md

 preview_pipe = True
 ```

-This will send the output of the command before the cursor when the command before
+This will send the output of the longest consecutive pipe after the last
+unterminated parathesis before the cursor.
+For example, if you autocomplete
+`az vm list | jq`, the output from `az vm list` will be sent to the LLM.

-the cursor ends with a pipe (`|`).
-This is disabled by default, as it may slow down
+This behaviour is disabled by default, as it may slow down the completion
-the completion process and lead to commands being executed twice.
+process and lead to commands being executed twice.

 ## 🎭 Switch between contexts